unepwcmc/ProtectedPlanet/docs/known-issues.md

   production deploy path until one is added.

 ## Release

+- **FIXED (Sep 2026): the checkpoint store was memoized across releases, so a second release in the same process imported ZERO records.** `Wdpa::Portal::Checkpoint.store` was a bare `@store ||=`, memoized for the life of the process.
+Only `reset_all!` cleared it, and that runs solely as the last phase of a *successful* `PortalRelease::Service` run.
+So a direct `Wdpa::Portal::Importer.import`, a failed or partial release, or a second import in the same Sidekiq worker or console left the previous release's cursors in memory, and the next release resumed from them.
+  Measured with two imports in one process against one seeded row:
+  `Jan2026: imported=1, cursor => [1]` then `Feb2026: imported=0, success=false`, still
+  reading Jan2026's cursor, with Feb2026's own `stats_json` checkpoints never loaded.
+  **This is a real production failure mode, not just a test artefact** — any worker process that runs more than one import can hit it.
+It surfaced only because the FDW integration tests started running (see CI).
+The store is now reloaded whenever `ImportRuntimeConfig.release_id` changes, so each release reads its own checkpoints and resume *within* a release still works.
+Pinned by two regression tests in `test/unit/wdpa/portal/checkpoint_test.rb`, which fail against the old code.
+- **The importer hides its real errors.** Row-level failures in the attribute import are recorded as *soft* errors and the step still reports `success: true, imported_count: 0`.
+  The run then fails one stage later, in the geometry import, with the generic *"Target staging table staging_protected_areas does not exist or has no records"*.
+The actual cause — e.g. `undefined method 'match' for nil` when a site has no `site_type` — never reaches the test failure message or the release notification.
+Diagnosing it meant running the importer by hand and reading `result[:protected_areas][:protected_areas_attributes][:soft_errors]`.
+  Worth surfacing: a step that imports zero rows from a non-empty view should not be reported as a success.

 - **The portal checkpoint file store is global, and only a *successful* release clears it.** ⚠️ **Correction to the earlier entry here, which said nothing reset